cortexproject/cortex/CONTRIBUTING.md

 First, start `minikube`.

 You may need to load the Docker images into your minikube environment.
-There is a convenience rule in the Makefile to do this:
+There is a convenient rule in the Makefile to do this:

 ```
 make prime-minikube